-In order to be convicted of a threat charge in MA, the context and circumstances must be examined in determining whether something is considered a threat or not.
+The context and circumstances must be examined in determining whether something is considered a threat or not.
 Massachusetts courts have ruled that a threat must represent “both intention and ability in circumstances which would justify apprehension on the part of the recipient of the threat.”
-Courts have ruled that a threat is not limited to words spoken.
-Pictures drawn by a defendant have met the definition of a threat.
-A person was even convicted of making threats based on his demeanor and tone of voice.

 There can be a conviction for a threat charge even where there was no explicit statement of intention to harm as long as circumstances support the victim’s fearful or apprehensive reaction.

 The inability to inflict immediate harm does not stop a conviction for threats.
 As long as the victim believes the threat may be carried out in the future then that is considered a valid threat.

 Finally, threats do not have to be communicated directly to the victim.
 As long as the person making the threats intended a third party communicates the threat to a victim then they may be found guilty of the crime.

 Threats and Domestic Violence

-Because a threat is not considered abuse police cannot just arrest someone.
+Police cannot make an arrest for threats because it is not abuse.
 Police may only arrest someone for threats if they 1.) witness it first-hand or 2.) get an arrest warrant.
 Otherwise, the police may summons someone to court rather than arrest them.